Pakillo/FloraIberica/README.md

 If you use FloraIberica, please cite both the data source and the package as:

-  Ramos-Gutiérrez, I., Lima, H., Pajarón, S., Romero-Zarco, C., Sáez, L., Pataro, L., Molina-Venegas, R., Rodríguez, M. Á., & Moreno-Saiz,
+  Ramos-Gutiérrez I., Lima H., Pajarón S., Romero-Zarco C., Sáez L., Pataro L., Molina-Venegas R., Rodríguez M. Á. & Moreno-Saiz J. C.
-  J. C. (2021).
+  (2021).
 Atlas of the vascular flora of the Iberian Peninsula biodiversity hotspot (AFLIBER).
 Global Ecology and Biogeography, 30, 1951– 1957. https://doi.org/10.1111/geb.13363